Networks-it-uc3m/L2S-M/README.md

 # L2S-M
 Welcome to the official repository of L2S-M, a **Kubernetes operator** that enables virtual networking in K8s clusters.

 Link-Layer Secure connectivity for Microservice platforms (L2S-M) is a K8s networking solution that complements the CNI plugin approach of K8s to create and manage virtual networks in K8s clusters.
 These virtual networks allow workloads (pods) to have isolated link-layer connectivity with other pods in a K8s cluster, regardless of the k8s node where they are actually deployed.
 L2S-M enables the creation/deletion of virtual networks on-demand, as well as attaching/detaching pods to that networks.
-The solution is seamlessly integrated within the K8s environment, through a K8s operator.
+The solution is seamlessly integrated within the K8s environment, through a K8s operator:

 ![alt text](https://github.com/Networks-it-uc3m/L2S-M/blob/main/v1_architecture.png?raw=true)